 - A penny.
 An Irish penny would be especially fun!
 My husband also had me stamp one for him with the year we met.
 I used a new shiny one for this project.

-- 3/4 inch round aluminum disc (silver would also work fine – I just like having a contrasting color to sort of frame up the copper)
+- 3/4″ Aluminum blank (silver would also work fine – I just like having a contrasting color to sort of frame up the copper)

 - Jump ring(s) and an 18″ chain

 - Optionally – premium metal stamps.
 Make sure they are hardened for metals like steel.
-If you are planning to stamp your penny like I did, you will also need a bench block, masking tape, a marker, and a polishing cloth.
+If you are planning to stamp your penny like I did, you will also need masking tape, a marker, and a polishing pad.

 If you’re planning to stamp your penny, we’ll do that first.
 I have several posts with tips on stamping, but if you are truly a beginner, you will want to start with the Beginner’s Jewelry Stamping post.
 I will share some suggestions today, but if you’re looking to get started there are a lot more tips there on what to buy and how to begin.
 For the sake of simplicity, I’m going explain today’s project assuming you have your supplies already and you know just enough not to stamp your letters upside-down. ;) Are we up to speed?
 Excellent.
 (If not, peruse the beginner post, and you’re always welcome to leave questions in the comments or email me.
 I’m by no means a pro, but I love talking stamping!)

 I always tape my piece to my bench block, and mark off where I’m going to stamp my letters.
 For one, this helps me with my spacing, but the other thing it helps with is vertical alignment.
 If you gently drag your stamp over your penny, you’ll be able to feel the edge of the tape.
 That acts as your base line, and it works for lining up all the letters without descenders.
 (In this case, “luck”.
 The “y” will descend below your tape line, but once you have stamped your first 4 letters, you can add a second piece of tape to place your “y”.)